steveicarus/iverilog/ivtest/README.txt

 ./vhdl_reg.pl

-The expected output for V0.10.devel and V0.9 is located in the vhdl_regression_report-devel.txt file.
-V0.8 does not support converting Verilog to VHDL.
+The tests are expected to pass except for the tri* tests.

 This script also takes the --suffix=<suffix> and the --with-valgrind flags described above.